-1.4.
-Supporting or inciting behaviour which can lead to prohibited conduct, whether through encouragement, peer pressure, or other means.
+- 1.4.
+Supporting or inciting behaviour which can lead to prohibited conduct, whether through encouragement, peer pressure, or other means. - 1.5.
+Failure to comply with a sanction imposed by the Code, other policy or regulation recognized by Humber.

 2. Personal Safety